Jalen Hurts squatting 500 on his way to a bigger lift at 16 in 2015. / YouTube

 JALEN HURTS BEST SQUAT

-There are two videos of Jalen Hurts squatting 600 lbs.
-(272 kg.) in college, one at Alabama and one when a senior at Oklahoma.
+There are two videos of Jalen Hurts squatting 600 pounds (272 kg.) in college, one at Alabama and one when a senior at Oklahoma.
 In both, there’s a spotter just behind him with his hands on his chest some of the time.
-More impressive is the 570 lbs.
-(259 kg.) he officially squatted in his best powerlifting meet when only 16 and 196 lbs.
+More impressive is the 570 pounds (259 kg.) he officially squatted in his best powerlifting meet when only 16 and 196 pounds.

 Jalen Hurts powerllifting